 One of the healthiest “diets,” if you want to call it that, is pescovegetarian.
 Seafood provides protein and Omega 3’s that vegetarians or vegans often miss.
 You need to be careful to vary the types of seafood you eat in case it contains mercury, which is a reality we have to be aware of.

-According to the American Journal of Clinical Nutrition – March 2010 – The omega-3 fats found in fish may lower your risk for heart disease, high blood pressure, stroke, cognitive decline, and cancer.
-While pescovegetarians have higher body mass indexes than vegans, they still have lower BMIs than meat eaters.
+According to studies – The omega-3 fats found in fish may lower your risk for heart disease, high blood pressure, stroke, cognitive decline, and cancer.
+While pescovegetarians have higher body mass indexes than vegans, they still have lower BMIs than meat-eaters.

 Do you eat shellfish?
 What is your favorite?
 Please leave a comment below.